Pope County, Arkansas: Louisiana Purchase and Cherokee Lands

 In 1803, Napoleon Bonaparte sold French Louisiana to the United States, including all of Arkansas.
 Today, that transaction is known as the Louisiana Purchase.

 By 1804, President Jefferson, with others, looked to the new lands as a refuge for Indian peoples on lands near American settlements, keeping American settlers and Indian societies separate.

 Soon after the Louisiana Purchase, much of the region encompassing future Pope and other counties was designated as lands for the removal of eastern native tribes.
 In about 1805, Cherokee living in southeast Missouri on the Mississippi River moved to the Arkansas River at the suggestion of Louisiana Territory Governor James Wilkinson.
 After the New Madrid earthquakes, most of the Cherokee—as many as 2,000 people—who had lived along the St. Francis River relocated to the Arkansas River Valley.

-In 1815, the US government established a Cherokee Reservation in the Arkansas district of the Missouri Territory and tried to convince the Cherokee to move there voluntarily.
+In 1815, the US government established a Cherokee Reservation in the Arkansas district of the Missouri Territory and sought to persuade the Cherokee to relocate there voluntarily.
 The reservation boundaries extended from north of the Arkansas River to the southern bank of the White River.
 The Cherokee who moved to this reservation became known as the "Old Settlers" or Western Cherokee.

-A village on the Illinois Bayou served as the capitol of the Western Cherokees from 1813 to 1824.
+A village on the Illinois Bayou served as the capital of the Western Cherokees from 1813 to 1824.

 The Treaty of 1817 secured lands in Arkansas for the Western Cherokees north of the Arkansas River between Point Remove and Fort Smith and removed all citizens of the United States, except Persis Lovely, the widow of Indian Agenet William Lovely.
 Most white settlers moved to new locations south of the river.
 By 1820, new Cherokee emigrants from the east had blended with the Old Settlers in a new "colony" with a string of Cherokee villages stretching for over 70 miles above Point Remove.
 About half of this distance was in the future Pope County.
 An 1820 description by Territorial Governor James Miller called it a "lovely, rich part of the country".